orhansonmeztr/GenFlix-AB-Test/README.md

 # GenFlix-AB-Test

-In this project, an A/B test will be used to determine whether movie descriptions by an AI with a particular personality can receive more user clicks.
-It is driven by the Gemini Batch API of Google.
+An end-to-end A/B/n testing framework to evaluate the impact of multiple, distinct AI-generated personas on user engagement, powered by Google's Gemini Batch API.

 ## Project Overview

-The project investigates the possibility of achieving a significant shift in the user behavior through content customization with Generative AI.
-Rather than calling APIs individually and sluggishly, we call the affordable API known as the Google Gemini Batch API, with thousands of requests at a time.

-In this project we build new synopsis of movies using the Netflix Movies and TV Shows dataset on the basis of various personas.
-This is followed by simulated A/B test to determine how this influences the user click-through rates (CTR) and testing whether the findings are statistically significant.

-The point is that, when a movie is rewritten by a computer with a sense of humor (as a part of a friendly person, rather than a serious critic), it can be more noticeable to a user than an ordinary description.
+This project moves beyond a simple A/B test to create a robust experimental platform.
+It investigates whether tailoring movie synopses using different AI personalities—such as 'witty', 'serious', or 'mysterious'—can lead to statistically significant changes in user behavior.

+Leveraging the cost-effective Google Gemini Batch API, the system generates content for all personas in a single, asynchronous job.
+It then simulates a multi-variant (A/B/C/D/E) test to measure the impact of each persona on user click-through rates (CTR).
+Finally, a comprehensive statistical analysis determines not only which personas outperform the original, but also if there is a single "best" persona among the winners.

+The core hypothesis is that a strategically chosen AI persona can capture user interest more effectively than a standard, neutral description, and that different tones will resonate differently with users.

-## How It Works
+## Methodology

-1. **Make a Batch Job**: We begin with the publicly available Netflix data and then write a file, batch_requests.jsonl.
-This file contains each line with unique show id, and a prompt indicating to the AI to write a new interesting synopsis on that movie.
+1. **Persona Definition**: A registry of distinct AI personas is defined in `src/config.py`.
+Each persona has a unique prompt and a fine-tuned `temperature` setting to control creative output.
+2. **Batch Job Preparation**: The script reads the Netflix dataset and prepares a single `batch_requests.jsonl` file containing prompts for **all personas** for each sampled movie.
-2. **Create the Content**: The batch_requests file is submitted as a one-batch job to Google Gemini API.
-A script is then used to poll the API to see the status of the job until the job is completed.
+3. **Asynchronous Generation**: The request file is submitted as one batch job to the Google Gemini API.
+A monitoring script polls the API until the job is complete.
-3. **Process the Results**: The results are then downloaded and cleaned up and then combined with our original data.
-This results in the final file generated as the generated_synopses.csv file which contains the original (Control Group A) and the AI-generated (Treatment Group B) texts.
-4. **Simulate an A/B Test**: A simulator is then used to simulate thousands of users.
-The individual user is presented with either the control or the new synopsis and we count the number of people who click on it depending upon some base conversion rates.
-5. **Analysis of Data**: This is the last stage of analysing the simulation results of a Jupyter Notebook.
-A Chi-Squared test is used to determine whether the difference between the CTR of Group A and Group B is significant.
+4. **Result Processing**: Once the job succeeds, the results are downloaded, parsed, and consolidated into a single `generated_synopses.csv` file.
+This file contains the original synopsis (control group) and a separate column for each AI-generated persona.
+5. **Multi-Variant Simulation (Modeling User Behavior)**: Since this project does not have access to a live user base, real-world click data is unavailable.
+To bridge this gap, a simulation script (`ab_simulator.py`) models user behavior.
+It generates a large-scale dataset of user interactions by assigning tens of thousands of virtual users to the different persona groups.
+Each group is given a predefined, hypothetical "true" click-through rate, and the script records a "click" or "no-click" event for each user based on this probability. **The purpose of this simulation is to create a realistic dataset that allows for a robust, end-to-end demonstration of the statistical analysis framework.**

+6. **Statistical Analysis**: The simulation results are analyzed in a Jupyter Notebook using a three-stage process:
+   * **Omnibus Test**: A Chi-Squared test determines if there is any significant difference among all groups.
+   * **Post-Hoc Test vs. Control**: If the omnibus test is significant, pairwise tests are run to identify which personas significantly outperform the control group.
+   * **Post-Hoc Test Among Winners**: A final round of pairwise tests determines if there is a statistically significant difference between the top-performing personas.
+   * **Bonferroni Correction** is applied in the post-hoc stages to prevent false positives from multiple comparisons.

 ## Project Structure